-When most RV’ers think about heading to the East Coast, visions of the Maritimes dance in their head.
-Their destination might include Nova Scotia, New Brunswick, P.E.I. or perhaps even Newfoundland.
-Seldom considered is the other East Coast – the Gaspé.
+When most RV’ers think about heading to the East Coast of Canada, visions of the Maritimes dance in their head.
+Nova Scotia, New Brunswick, P.E.I. or even Newfoundland are possible destinations.
+Seldom considered is the other East Coast – the Gaspé Peninsula.
 Although part of Quebec, the Gaspé offers landscapes, scenery, ocean vistas and attractions rivaling the best found in the Maritimes.
 That was what my wife Maureen and I discovered during a recent trip through eastern Canada.

 The Gaspé Peninsula

-The Gaspé is a peninsula bounded on the north by the St Lawrence River, on the east by the Gulf of St Lawrence and to the south by the Bay of Chaleur.
-Around the outside edge of this peninsula ran Quebec Highway 132 – our avenue for exploration.
-Even though it was a two lane, secondary route, Highway 132 was in relatively good shape with some pavement breaks and patches.
-The section along the north coast was the most challenging.
-The highway twisted and turned, climbed and descended through rugged, hilly terrain where grades of up to 18% are not uncommon.
-By comparison, the rest of the route was much more level and easier to traverse.
-As an added bonus, the highway ran along side or near the water’s edge for most of its length, providing amazing views of the ocean, the coastline and quaint costal villages.
+The Gaspé is a huge peninsula bounded on the north by the St Lawrence River, on the east by the Gulf of St Lawrence and to the south by the Bay of Chaleur.
+Around the outside edge of this peninsula ran Quebec Highway 132 – our route of exploration.
+Even though it was only a two lanes wide in most spots, Highway 132 was in relatively good shape with some pavement breaks and patches.
+The section along the north coast was the most challenging with numerous twists and turns, accents and descends through rugged, hilly terrain.
+Grades of up to 18% were not uncommon.
+By comparison, the rest of the route around the southern coast was more level and less challenging to navigate.
+As an added bonus, the highway ran along or near the water’s edge for most of its length, providing amazing views of the ocean, the shoreline and quaint costal villages.

 Map Of The Gaspé Peninsula: Click Here For Larger View

 As an aside, Highway 132 was actually the longest highway in Quebec, beginning way down in the south west corner of the province and ending at the Village of Sainte Flavie after looping around the outside of the Gaspé Peninsula.
-Perhaps the best way to describe the route’s layout was to visualize the letter “P” on its side.
-The top loop was the part that goes around the outside of the Gaspé Peninsula and where the loop ended was Sainte Flavie – the starting point and end of our Gaspé excursion.
+Perhaps the best way to describe the route’s layout is to visualize the letter “P” on its side.
+The top loop was the part that goes around the outside of the Gaspé Peninsula and where the loop ended was Sainte Flavie – the start and end point of our Gaspé excursion.

 The Adventure Begins

-Like so many villages along the route, Sainte Flavie was little more than a large church surrounded by some homes, a few businesses and a restaurant or two.
+Like so many villages along the route, Sainte Flavie consisted of little more than a large church surrounded by some homes, a few businesses and a restaurant or two.

 From Sainte Flavie, Highway 132 headed east along the coast through several more small villages before reaching the port of Matane.
 Matane was known for it’s shrimp and the many processing plants down along the docks seemed to bear this out.
 Matane was also our stop for the night.
-On the western edge of town was a very nice RV park named, “Camping Parc Sirois La Baleine”.
+On the western edge of town was a nice RV park named, “Camping Parc Sirois La Baleine”.
 “La Baleine” translated to “The Whale” in English and had I not remembered that from my high-school French classes, the huge, white, fiberglass “Baleine” outside the park office might have provided a clue.
-The park was located across the road from a beach and had the weather not been so overcast and drizzly, it would have been temping to go for a dip.
+The park was located across the road from a beach and if the weather had been warmer, it would have been temping to go for a dip.

 After Matane, the next community of any size was Sainte-Anne-des-Monts, the location of a lovely little aquarium called, “Exploramer”.
 The facility specialized in the research and interpretation of local marine life.
-In addition to several aquarium tanks showcasing native species, there were a couple of touch pools where visitors could get, “up close and personal” with some local crabs, lobsters and other species of indigenous marine life.
+In addition to several aquarium tanks showcasing native species, a couple of touch pools allowed visitors could get, “up close and personal” with some local crabs, lobsters and other species of indigenous marine life.
 The star attraction however, was a beautiful blue lobster, which was apparently extremely rare.
-It was in its own tank and there was definitely no touching.
+As befitted a “star”, this lobster had its own tank and was not touched by anyone.

 According to aquarium staff, Sainte-Anne-des-Monts was more or less the dividing line between the St Lawrence River and the Gulf of St Lawrence.
 It had something to do with the salinity of the water and height of the tides however, I couldn’t see any difference when looking out over the water.